raspberrychris/paddleboardmaster/content/post/dwzdd-inflatable-paddle-board.md

 If you are looking for a first SUP and you don’t want to break the bank then this would be a good option in my opinion.

-As I have mentioned Dwzdd is a fairly new brand on the market, but the paddleboard is high quality and comes with all the essential accessories you will need and also a pump that you can inflate and deflate your SUP with.
+As I have mentioned Dwzdd is a fairly new brand on the market, but the paddleboard is high quality and comes with all the essential accessories you will need and also a double action pump that you can inflate and deflate your SUP with.
+(It took around 10 minutes for me to inflate the board for reference).

+The Dwzdd inflatable paddleboard also has a anti slip EVA surface which is perfect for those who need a bit more traction on the board for their activities, for example if you want to use your paddleboard for Yoga.

+In terms of the design of this board it is not overly flashy, it has a simple elegance to the design.
+The logo is fairly large on the board which may detract for some, but I  like the bold styling here from Dwzdd.

 ### What activities is the Dwzdd SUP suitable for?

+Like many of the paddleboards we have reviewed this comes with an anti slip surface and is wide in its design, meaning it is perfect for a number of activities such as:

-Yoga
+* Yoga

-Sunbathing
+* Sunbathing
+* Touring
+* Fishing
+* Exploring
+* Meditation
+* Surfing
+* Paddling

 ## Video Review of the Dwzdd Inflatable Paddleboard